 If you get a speck in your eye, flushing it with water is recommended in many situations.
 However, depending on the nature of the object in your eye, water may cause more harm than good.
 For example, large objects certainly require immediate medical attention.

 If you could choose one second in time to return to, you might not choose the time your childhood friends removed the blindfold from your face.
-Instead, you may choose the moment just before the object landed in your eye, placing your vision at risk.
-Unfortunately, you cannot undo what has already happened.
+Instead, you may choose the moment just before the object landed in your eye,

 If the injury to your eye occurred while you were working, you may be entitled to workers’ compensation benefits.
 An attorney can review your situation and advise you concerning your legal options.